Home » Articles » How digital nomads are defying the traditional workplace

 Disadvantage #2: Discipline and self-motivation may dwindle

-No matter how attractive this lifestyle sounds, digital nomads are still prone to losing self-discipline and motivation, especially when they don’t have the monitoring and support system found in the traditional office setup.
+This is especially true when they don’t have the monitoring and support system found in the traditional office setup.

 Disadvantage #3: There’s no guaranteed income

 Holding your own hours means that you’re responsible for your own income.
-This “all or nothing” mindset is what plagues most remote workers and freelancers to this day.

 Can the digital nomad lifestyle sustain industries?